 Segment Information.
 We have determined that we have a single reportable operating segment that engages in the distribution of propane and related equipment and supplies.
-No single customer represents ten percent or more of consolidated revenues on an accrual basis.
+No single customer represents ten percent or more of consolidated revenues.
 In addition, substantially all of our revenues are derived from sources within the United States and substantially all of our long-lived assets are located in the United States.

 Goodwill and Intangible Assets.
 In accordance with GAAP relating to intangible assets, we amortize intangible assets over their estimated useful lives unless we determine their lives to be indefinite.
 Estimated useful lives of definite-lived intangible assets, consisting of customer relationships and noncompete agreements, do not exceed 15 years.
 We review definite-lived intangible assets for impairment whenever events or changes in circumstances indicate that the associated carrying amounts may not be recoverable.
 Determining whether an impairment loss occurred requires comparing the carrying amount to the sum of undiscounted cash flows expected to be generated by the asset.
-Intangible assets with indefinite lives are not amortized but are tested annually for impairment and written down to fair value as required.
+Intangible assets with indefinite lives are not amortized but are tested annually (and more frequently if events or changes in circumstances between annual tests indicate that it is more likely than not that they are impaired) for impairment and written down to fair value, if impaired.